The London Access Lift is a set of vertically retracting stairs with a stair profile to the side which rises with the lift.

 The London Access Lift can work with any of our upper landing barrier systems.
 This example uses the existing door.

 Please see Upper Landing Barriers for more information.

 The London Access Lift is for wheelchair users only.
 However, when the manual removal barrier option is added, standing users can travel on this lift.

 Please see on lift barriers for more information.

 - System Requirements

 The London Access Lift comes with a solid stainless steel skirt below the lift, to save on pit depth we can replace this with a set of bellows.
 Please see Concealing the underside of the lift for more information.

 For details on the power supply please see the lift power supply.

 For general details on the pit depth please see the lift pit.
-This system has an upper landing rising barrier that requires 1600mm pit depth below upper landing level.

 If the surrounding area presents a crush zone the lift table can be fitted with safety edges to detect an obstruction.
 Please see Crush hazards surrounding the moving lift for more information.